March 21, 1933 – April 14, 2021

 He is survived by his wife of sixty-six years, Dolores; his daughter, Debra Bayam Dillon, and husband, Larry Dillon, of Fort Worth, Texas; his granddaughter, Mandy Dillon Scott, and husband, Brian Scott, of Midlothian, Texas; his grandson, Mark Dillon, and wife, Michelle Luna Dillon, of Pelican Bay, Texas; great-grandchildren, Tyler and Hayden Scott, of Midlothian, Texas as well as Serenity and Willow Dillon of Pelican Bay; and his beloved Yorkie, Sally.
 He was preceded in death by his parents and his brother, Ray Bayam, and wife, Patricia Bayam.
 He was a member of the Texas City Masonic Lodge and Scottish Rite in Galveston.

-A graveside service will be held at 11:00 A.M. on Thursday, April 22, 2021 at Confederate Cemetery in Alvin, with Reverend Cindy Riddick, a long-time family friend serving at St. John's United Methodist Church in Texas, City, Texas, officiating.
-Everyone is invited to attend and for everyone's safety, please wear a mask to the graveside service.
-Honorary pallbearers are Troy Lewis, Wayne Brown, Dr. Thomas Lux, Mandy Scott, Brian Scott, Mark Dillon and Michelle Dillon.
+A graveside service was held at 11:00 A.M. on Thursday, April 22, 2021 at Confederate Cemetery in Alvin, with Reverend Cindy Riddick, a long-time family friend serving at St. John's United Methodist Church in Texas, City, Texas, officiating.
+Honorary pallbearers were Troy Lewis, Wayne Brown, Dr. Thomas Lux, Mandy Scott, Brian Scott, Mark Dillon and Michelle Dillon.

 Condolences may be sent to the Bayam family in care of Jeter Memorial Funeral Home at www.jeterfuneralhome.com